(Image: Marino Marini,1952 by Herbert List)

 As autumn unfolds at home in the southern hemisphere, and with the knowledge that warmer weather awaits me in Greece, I have been looking closer at my relationship to movement.
 What motivates it, and what fruit it brings.

 Despite the weather, I find whenever I am living here I will still book-end my days with a walk on the track.
 Many times the walking is needed to move out of a headspace that is less than inspiring, and it’s on those days I’m more thankful for strangers - being the reason I still know I am capable of being who I really am.
 Some days, when I’m feeling weary and dazed with utter delight, I see things more uncensored.
-Becoming more aware of the urgency for thankfulness as I consider that the quiet scene unfolding will never again be relieved the way it is here and now.
+Becoming more aware of the urgency for thankfulness as I consider that the quiet scene unfolding will never again be relived the way it is here and now.

 To be present, tolerant, balanced and graceful.